klorealf/implement-enumerable-challenge/README.md

 Writing these enumerable methods ourselves will help us understand what's going on behind the scenes.
 It will also give us practice writing methods that yield to blocks.

 This challenge assumes that we're at least somewhat familiar with Ruby's `Enumerable` module, specifically `find`, `map`, `select` and `reject`.
 Since we'll be re-creating these methods, you should be comfortable with what they're doing conceptually.
 If you're not, look at the documentation for them in the [Ruby Docs](http://ruby-doc.org/core-2.2.3/Enumerable.html) and read up.
+You might also open `irb` to test these methods and get a feel for how they work.

 We'll also look at some examples of using these methods below, and there are accompanying tests in the `spec` folder to help guide you each step of the way.